Fields of pharmaceutical research, molecular biology, microbiology, neurobiology, psychology

 The mortality and morbidity of certain diseases in the Hungarian population are highly unfavorable.
 These disease types, e.g. diseases of the central nervous system, cardiovascular and tumorous diseases, are among the priority research topics of the relevant ELKH research centers and institutes.

-The ELKH research sites – especially the Institute of Experimental Medicine (KOKI), the Biological Research Centre (BRC), the Research Centre for Natural Sciences (TTK), the Centre for Ecological Research (ÖK), the Centre for Agricultural Research (ATK), the Institute for Veterinary Medical Research (ÁOTI) and partially other institutes of the ATK and the Centre for Economic and Regional Studies (KRKI) – regard health-related research as their top priority.
+The ELKH research sites – especially the Institute of Experimental Medicine (KOKI), the Biological Research Centre (BRC), the Research Centre for Natural Sciences (TTK), the Centre for Ecological Research (ÖK), the Veterinary Medical Research Institute (ÁTKI) and partially institutes of the Centre for Agricultural Research (ATK) and the Centre for Economic and Regional Studies (KRKI) – regard health-related research as their top priority.
 Therefore, most of their activities focus on research into diseases that constitute a challenge from the perspective of public health, competitiveness and national strategy.

 Diseases of the central nervous system place a significant burden on the individual, the public health service and society.
 Research at KOKI focuses on neurodegenerative and neuropsychiatric diseases: memory, sleep and rhythmical brain activities, fear reactions, anxiety, the frontal lobe, which is responsible for the highest level functions of the nervous system (decision-making, planning and self-awareness), the thalamus, schizophrenia, epilepsy and chronic pain.